schuchert/wikispaces/pages/java/rpnexercises/RpnExercises.md

 * Introduce some negative testing to make sure use of the new API produces "reasonable" errors

 If you want a hint look below.
-But be carefu
 {% include aside/start id="open-closed-hints" title="Hint: Open/Closed Principle" %}
 ### Before
 ```java